-4. DISCUSSION
+DISCUSSION

-The aim of this study was to enhance our understanding of the effects of increased nutrient availability on the facultative parasitic weed Rhamphicarpa fistulosa and the interaction with its host, rice.
-This is both timely and relevant because the status of this parasitic plant species as a weed of tropical cereals has gained importance in sub-Saharan Africa in the last three decades (Houngbedji et al., 2014, Rodenburg et al., 2015, Schut et al., 2015).
+The aim of this study was to enhance our understanding of the effects of increased nutrient availability on the facultative parasitic weed R. fistulosa and the interaction with its host, rice.
+This is both timely and relevant because the status of this parasitic plant species as a weed of tropical cereals has gained importance in sub-Saharan Africa in the last three decades (Houngbedji et al., 2014; Rodenburg et al., 2015; Schut et al., 2015).

-While fertiliser application has in the past been proposed as a control measure against R. fistulosa (N'Cho et al., 2014, Rodenburg et al., 2011), recent insights obtained from field experiments cast doubts on the efficacy of fertilisers as parasitic plant biomass increased after fertiliser application (Tippe et al., 2020).
-As parasitic plant biomass is highly correlated with seed (capsule) production (Rodenburg et al., 2006), uninformed fertiliser application could contribute to the build-up of a parasitic weed seed bank and thereby increase weed problems and jeopardise crop productivity in the future.
+Although application of fertilizer has, in the past, been proposed as a control measure against R. fistulosa (N'Cho et al., 2014, Rodenburg et al., 2011), recent insights obtained from field experiments cast doubts on the efficacy of fertilizers because parasitic plant biomass increased after fertilizer application (Tippe et al., 2020).
+Given that parasitic plant biomass is highly correlated with seed (capsule) production (Rodenburg et al., 2006), uninformed fertilizer application could contribute to the build-up of a parasitic weed seed bank and thereby increase weed problems and jeopardize crop productivity in the future.

-4.1.
-Compensating parasitic effects on the host by increased nutrient availability The parasite had severe negative effects on host plant performance, as expressed in changes in host biomass accumulation of both above- and belowground parts.
-Based on root fraction, the aboveground parts of the host plant were relatively more negatively affected than the belowground parts.
-This was observed before with rice plants infected by the obligate hemiparasite Striga hermonthica, and was thought to be caused by a greater relative inhibition of shoot growth (Cechin & Press, 1994).
-The severe effects of R. fistulosa on its host observed here agree with findings of previous studies (Rodenburg et al., 2016a, Kabiri et al., 2017), including studies on other facultative parasites and hosts, e.g. sorghum infested by Buchnera hispida (Nwoke & Okonkwo, 1974) and barley infested by Rhinanthus minor (Jiang et al., 2004).
-The loss in host plant biomass due to parasitism was not compensated by the gain in parasite biomass as the overall aboveground plant biomass of the two plant species growing together was always lower than that of the host when grown alone.
-This is a common phenomenon with facultative parasitic plants (Matthies & Egli, 1999, Rodenburg et al., 2011) as they exert more damage to their hosts than merely the extraction of assimilates and nutrients.
-Indeed, R. fistulosa infection leads to severe reductions in host-plant photosynthesis, associated with reduced stomatal conductance, electron transport and overall leave chlorophyll contents (Kabiri et al., 2021).
-Overall system productivity can approach parasite-free host productivity through improved nutrient availability as the current study showed, confirming observations on Rhinanthus alectorolophus by Matthies and Egli (1999).
-Improved nutrient availability through fertilisation improves the biomass of parasite infested host plants but never attains the biomass levels of parasite-free hosts.
-Even at the highest nutrient application level (equivalent to 200% of a recommended fertiliser application rate), the biomass of the parasite-infected host is lower than that of the parasite-free host without additional fertiliser.
-A recent report from the field confirms that with application of fertilisers R. fistulosa-induced rice yield losses could be reduced but not completely compensated (Tippe et al., 2020).
+Compensating parasitic effects on the host by increased nutrient availability

+The parasite had severe negative effects on host plant performance, as expressed in changes in host biomass accumulation of both above- and below-ground parts.
+Based on root fraction, the above-ground parts of the host plant were relatively more negatively affected than the below-ground parts.
+This was observed before, with rice plants infected by the obligate hemiparasite S. hermonthica, and was thought to be caused by a greater relative inhibition of shoot growth (Cechin and Press, 1994).
+The severe effects of R. fistulosa on its host observed here are in agreement with findings of previous studies (Rodenburg et al., 2016a; Kabiri et al., 2017), including studies on other facultative parasites and hosts, e.g. sorghum infested by Buchnera hispida (Nwoke and Okonkwo, 1974) and barley infested by Rhinanthus minor (Jiang et al., 2004).
+The loss in host plant biomass attributable to parasitism was not compensated by the gain in parasite biomass, because the overall above-ground plant biomass of the two plant species growing together was always lower than that of the host when grown alone.
+This is a common phenomenon with facultative parasitic plants (Matthies and Egli, 1999; Rodenburg et al., 2011) because they cause more damage to their hosts than merely the extraction of assimilates and nutrients.
+Indeed, R. fistulosa infection leads to severe reductions in host-plant photosynthesis, associated with reduced stomatal conductance, electron transport and overall leaf chlorophyll contents (Kabiri et al., 2021).
+Overall system productivity can approach parasite-free host productivity through improved nutrient availability, as shown in the present study, confirming observations on Rhinanthus alectorolophus by Matthies and Egli (1999).

+Improved nutrient availability through fertilization improves the biomass of parasite-infested host plants but never attains the biomass levels of parasite-free hosts.
+Even at the highest nutrient application level (equivalent to 200 % of a recommended fertilizer application rate), the biomass of the parasite-infected host is lower than that of the parasite-free host without additional fertilizer.
+A recent report from the field confirms that with application of fertilizers, R. fistulosa-induced rice yield losses could be reduced but not completely compensated (Tippe et al., 2020).

-4.2.
-Effects of increased nutrient availability on Rhamphicarpa fistulosa with or without a host
+Effects of increased nutrient availability on R. fistulosa with or without a host